Wise vs Payoneer 2026: 0.41% vs 2% FX — Which Wins?

 Payoneer is the official partner of both Upwork and Fiverr.
 This means:

-Multi-currency accounts: Wise wins clearly
+Multi-currency local-account details: Wise wins clearly

 The optimal stack: use both in sequence